Runtime Environment

 Warning

 Unlike SDK 5 (MMM), Kernel API dependencies are not transitively fetched with SDK 6.
-They must therefore be explicitly added.
+Therefore, they must be explicitly added.

 <dependencies>